tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/.NET SDK/对象操作_intl_en.md

 {
   String bucket = "examplebucket-1250000000"; // Bucket, format: BucketName-APPID
-  string key = "exampleobject"; // The location of the object in the bucket, i.e. ObjectKey. string uploadId = "exampleUploadId"; // uploadId is returned when multipart upload is initialized ListPartsRequest request = new ListPartsRequest(bucket, key, uploadId);
+  string key = "exampleobject"; // The location of the object in the bucket, i.e. ObjectKey. string uploadId = "exampleUploadId"; // uploadId returned when the multipart upload is initialized ListPartsRequest request = new ListPartsRequest(bucket, key, uploadId);
   // Set the validity period of the signature request.SetSign(TimeUtils.GetCurrentTime(TimeUnit.SECONDS), 600);
   // Execute the request
   ListPartsResult result = cosXml.ListParts(request);
   // Request successful
-  // Lists the parts that have been uploaded List<COSXML.Model.Tag.ListParts.Part> alreadyUploadParts = result.listParts.parts;
+  // List the parts that have been uploaded List<COSXML.Model.Tag.ListParts.Part> alreadyUploadParts = result.listParts.parts;
   Console.WriteLine(result.GetResultInfo());
 }